 The company is an umbrella organisation for the work of its artistic director Freda O’Byrne and her collaborations with other artists and partners.
 Projects include performances in traditional and non traditional spaces, and workshops and classes for professionals, children and adults.

-Rendition – developing original scratch version to full length play with Sylvia Dow and Emma King (adult, community and secondary school audiences).
+Rendition – developing the original scratch version to full length play with Sylvia Dow, Gavin Glover and Emma King (adult, community and secondary school audiences).